europaphp/skeleton/lib/Europa/Di/readme.md

 In essence, they all do the same thing: configure and return an object.
 It's the way they do it that is different.

-Retrieving dependencies can be done just as if you were accessing properties or calling methods on an object:
+Retrieving dependencies are done with `create()` and `get()`.
+Creating an object will always return a new one.
+Getting one will create if not exists and return it:

     <?php